 The Provider and Pharmacy Directory lists the providers and pharmacies in the SCFHP Cal MediConnect network.
 While you are a member of our plan, you must use network providers to get covered services.
-There are some exceptions when you first join our plan (see Section F, page 10).
+There are some exceptions when you first join our plan (see Section F, page 11).

-You can ask for a Provider and Pharmacy Directory by calling Customer Service at 1-877-723-4795, Monday through Friday, 8 a.m. to 8 p.m.
-TTY/TDD users should call 1-800-735-2929 or 711.
+You can ask for a Provider and Pharmacy Directory by calling Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
 You can also see the Provider and Pharmacy Directory at www.scfhp.com or download it from this website.